 Simon, on the other hand, had a much more optimistic view of the situation.
 Rather than running out of resources, Simon was sure the opposite was true.
 He was so optimistic he let Ehrlich choose the metals (copper, chromium, nickel, tin and tungsten) they would wager on.
 It didn’t matter what the specific resources were, he was confident they would be more plentiful, and therefore cheaper in 10 years.

-For example, in Alberta there are huge oil sands deposits that were absolutely useless to mankind until quite recently.
+For example, in Alberta there are huge oil sand deposits that were absolutely useless to mankind until quite recently.
 Then someone figured out a way to separate out the oil and suddenly Alberta had vast new oil sources.
-Yes the oil was always there, but it wasn’t a resource until man’s ingenuity figured out a way to get at it.
+Yes, the oil was always there, but it wasn’t a resource until man’s ingenuity figured out a way to get at it.

-So the ultimate resource on earth is Man’s ingenuity, and it is limitless.
+So the ultimate resource on earth is Man’s ingenuity and it is limitless, growing with each new person born.

 But it’s important that we, as Christians, seek to discern the good environmental efforts from the bad ones.
 Bad environmentalists do abound: groups that see Man as more of a problem than a problem-solver, or neglect to consider the poor in the plans they propose, or only offer a one-sided perspective.

 This is no small matter – the DDT ban cost lives by the thousands and maybe millions.
 The global warming debate could impact food prices in ways that harm millions more.
+Overpopulation hysteria led to the abortion of millions too.
 We need to be able to discern good from bad because environmental issues really can be matters of life and death.

 A version of this article was first printed in the October 2001 issue of Reformed Perspective.